Skip to main content

 Books by Erin Somers

-by Erin Somers - Family Life, Fiction, Literary Fiction, Women's Fiction
+by Erin Somers - Fiction, Women's Fiction

 When Cora meets Sam at a baby group in their small town, the chemistry between them is undeniable.
 Both are happily married young parents with two kids, and neither sees themselves as the type to engage in an affair.
-Yet their connection grows stronger, and as their lives continue to intertwine, the romantic tension between them becomes all-consuming --- until their worlds unravel into two parallel timelines.
+But as their lives continue to intertwine, the romantic tension between them becomes all-consuming --- until their worlds unravel into two parallel timelines.
 In one, they pursue their feelings.
 In the other, they resist.
 As reality splits, the everyday details of Cora’s life --- her depressing marketing job, her daughter’s new fascination with the afterlife, her husband’s obsession with podcasts about the history of rope --- gain fresh perspective.
 The intersecting and diverging timelines blur the boundaries of reality and fantasy, questioning what might have been and what truly matters.

 by Erin Somers - Fiction, Humor